kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Example: A Simple Image

-Imagine a 3×3 black-and-white image.
+Imagine a 3×3 black-and-white image
-Each pixel can be 0 (black) or 1 (white).
+Each pixel can be 0 (black) or 1 (white)
 The computer sees:
 `[[0, 0, 1], [0, 1, 1], [1, 1, 0]]`
 That's how every picture begins — as numbers in a grid